MapBiomas launches 1st Atlantic Forest collection of annual maps, covering Brazil, Argentina and Paraguay

-Platform shows the evolution of land cover and land use on 1,422,742 km² occupied by the biome - 37% of them covered by native vegetation
+Platform shows the evolution of land cover and land use in the 1,422,742 km² occupied by the biome - 37% of which is covered by native vegetation

-Researchers from Brazil, Argentina and Paraguay have produced the most complete series of annual land cover and land use maps ever prepared for the Atlantic Forest.
-They have concluded that the biome had a net loss of native vegetation of 5% in 20 years.
+April 15, 2021 - Researchers from Brazil, Argentina and Paraguay have produced the most complete series of annual land cover and land use maps ever produced for the Atlantic Forest.
+They concluded that the biome had a net loss of native vegetation of 5% in 20 years.
 Between 2000 and 2019, this area decreased from 554,632 km² to 527,492 km².

-Native vegetation now covers 37% of Biome's area and has a high rate of secondary vegetation and many fragmented areas, highlighting the urgency and importance of conservation and restoration of the biome.
+Native vegetation now covers 37% of the biome's area and there is a high level of secondary vegetation and many fragmented areas, highlighting the urgency and importance of conserving and restoring the biome.

-The country that had the largest proportional loss of native vegetation was Paraguay, with 10,090 km² (19.2% of the existing area in 2000), mainly due to the expansion of agricultural and pasture areas.
+The country with the greatest proportional loss of native vegetation was Paraguay, with 10,090 km² (19.2% of the area existing in 2000), mainly due to the expansion of agricultural and grazing areas.

-Of the total loss of native vegetation, 67% corresponds to the loss of forest cover and 33% to the loss of non-forest native vegetation
+Of the total loss of native vegetation, 67% corresponds to loss of forest cover and 33% of non-forest native vegetation.

 Highlights: